Anderson acceleration for contractive and noncontractive operators: Expansion of the residual

 where the last equality follows from reindexing the sums.
 The next step is to bound the $\nr{e_j}$ terms by $\nr{w_j}$ terms.
+Here the analysis departs from that in \cite{EPRX19}.
 This will be shown first in the simpler case of depth $m=1$ in Section \ref{sec:m1}, and then extended to more general depths $m > 1$ in Section \ref{sec:genm}.